alkurowska/BESE394E_course/Project/multiHiCcompare/readme.md

 ```
 ![picture alt](./content/imag/PF3D7_11_V3_KO_16_vs_WT_16.png)
-Chromatin contact heatmap of chromosome 11 at 16 h.p.i. for the Δpfap2-p (KO) and control (WT) parasites, as well as the fold change in interactions (third panels from left) between Δpfap2-p and control parasites.
+The plot represents merged (by mean) Hi-C contacts of two biological replicates.
+Chromatin contact heatmap of chromosome 11 at 16 h.p.i. for the Δpfap2-p (KO) and control (WT) parasites, as well as the fold change in interactions (third panel from left) between Δpfap2-p and control parasites.
 Blue indicates a loss of interactions and red indicates an increase of interactions of Δpfap2-p over control (WT).